New attorney seeks to delay next trial of Katherine Kealoha

 HONOLULU (AP) - A newly appointed, taxpayer-funded attorney representing a former Honolulu prosecutor wants to delay her trial on bank fraud and identity theft charges.

-Lawyer Gary Singh was appointed to represent Katherine Kealoha after her former taxpayer-funded attorney asked to withdraw from the case.
+Lawyer Gary Singh was appointed to represent Katherine Kealoha after her former taxpayer-funded attorney Cynthia Kagiwada asked to withdraw from the case, citing a breakdown in the attorney-client relationship.

 Kealoha and her retired police chief husband were convicted last month of conspiracy in a plot to frame her uncle.
+Prosecutors said the couple wanted to keep the uncle from revealing fraud that paid for their lavish lifestyle.

-Their fraud and identity theft trial is scheduled for October.
+The couple’s fraud and identity theft trial is scheduled for October.

-At a hearing Thursday, Singh said he needs more time.
+At a hearing Thursday, Singh said he needs more time and sought a delay until January.

 The timing of that trial will affect scheduling for another trial faced by Katherine Kealoha with her pain physician brother on drug-dealing charges.